LWM2M

 If there is a number of devices to be registered at the same time, it is more convenient to use bulk device registration.

-To register the LWM2M devices in Cumulocity IoT, navigate to Devices > Registration in the Device management application, click Register device at the top right and select Bulk device registration > LWM2M from the dropdown.
+To register the LWM2M devices in Cumulocity, navigate to Devices > Registration in the Device Management application, click Register device at the top right and select Bulk device registration > LWM2M from the dropdown.
 Upload a CSV file with the registration data in the resulting bulk registration dialog.
 The dialog also contains CSV template links.
 Refer to Device settings, Security settings, Bootstrap settings and Advanced settings below for details about the fields.

 Info